jackswl/bim-jepa/README.md

 ```

 ## Acknowledgements
-We sincerely thank the authors of BIM-JEPA, SpaRSE-BIM/IFCNet, and BIMGEOM for making their code and models publicly available, which served as the foundation for this work.
+We sincerely thank the authors of Point-JEPA, SpaRSE-BIM/IFCNet, and BIMGEOM for making their code/data and models publicly available, which served as the foundation for this work.
 If you use our work, please also consider citing these papers.